dtorresxp/odoo-guides/README.md

 <br>

-# The _What-Where_ Approach
+# The _What-Where_ Approach &nbsp; [_(Texto en Español)_](/doc/homeWhatWhereApproach_spa.md)
 It's part of the _knowledgeware_ theory.
 In the context of user interfaces, it means training can be reduced to explain only _what_ to do and _where_ to do it.
 This assumes the user already knows _why_ to do it;  therefore, it doesn't need to be part of the explanation.
 This will minimize the time, info and effort used to acquire new knowledge.

-In this _hyper-gamificated_ era, many interfaces are designed like video games, where everyone has to _discover_ by himself where and how to use the screen items to do their work, as _minimalistic_ style demands the use of the so called "clean" interfaces.
+In this _hyper-gamificated_ era, many interfaces are designed like video games, where everyone has to _discover_ by himself where and how to use the screen items to do their work, as _minimalistic_ style demands the use of the so called _clean_ interfaces.

 These were very common and even understandable in the mobile industry.
 But recently they messed up enterprise desktops as well as notebook systems.
 Nowadays is very difficult to find a _designer_ asking for user feedback, understanding the difficulties they deal with on a daily basis.

 It is very costly to train users to work with a new system whose interface is like a video game, where you've to _discover_ things.
-The system's use percentage (and worst yet, the _appropriate_ use) in these days is very low, because interfaces tend to change a lot between platforms, brands and even versions.
+The system's use percentage (and worst yet, the _appropriate_ use) in these days is very low, because interfaces tend to be confusing and they change a lot between platforms, brands and even versions.
 It is known that many Windows-8 native users that made fun of older co-workers (mainly pre-Windows-7 ones), ended up complaining likewise after being _upgraded_ to Windows-10.

 Anyway, this technique is very useful to help people who already knows **_what_** to do.
 It provides them with the minimum and essential instructions about **_where_** to do it in the system's screen and in the right _order_.